alex/what-happens-when/README.rst

 Parse URL
 ---------

-* The browser knows what to do based on the iformation provided by the URL,
+* The browser knows what to do based on the information provided by the URL,
   where:

   *``http://www.google.com``*

   - ``http://``
-    Tells the browser that it needs to communicate using the 'Hiper Text Trasnfer Protocol' with the target machine.
+    Tells the browser that it needs to communicate using the 'Hyper Text Trasnfer Protocol' with the target machine.

   - ``www``